 How you use marijuana

 Some insurers rate all those who use marijuana as tobacco users, regardless of whether they inhale or ingest cannabis.
 Consequently, they offer them only smoking rates, which can be two to five times higher than non-smoking rates.
-Other insurance carriers classify individuals who consume marijuana edibles or use cannabis oils as low risk.
+Other insurance carriers classify individuals who consume marijuana edibles or use cannabis oils as low-risk.

-How often you use marijuana
+How often do you use marijuana?

 Your purpose for using marijuana